• Undergraduate

 Activities

-Participants meet and access the virtual reality real-world scenes via Google Cardboard.
+Participants meet and utilize the virtual reality real-world scenes via Google Cardboard.
 They work together to complete everyday tasks in the target language in the virtual reality spaces, such as successfully ordering coffee and food at a restaurant.
 Participants showcase what they learned with their partner via end-of-semester presentations and report on the pedagogic tasks that they achieved together in the target language (English or Arabic).
 Students’ experiences are documented with micro-credential digital badges and a language proficiency certification.

 Program Details